chadathid/hid-gatsby-starter-netlify-cms/src/pages/components/individual/button.md

 **When using Icons**

-* Use Icons within buttons.
 * Icons should always appear to the right of the text.
-* Icons used in buttons must be directly related to the * action that the user is taking.
+* Icons used in buttons must be directly related to the action that the user is taking.
 * Icons must be the same color value as the text within a button.

 **When to use**\